Flashing Hot Tamale animated GIF

 How Do I Sign Up?

-You can also register on the day of the ride (see below).
+We have turned off on-line registration so that we can get rider packets together, but you can register on the day of the ride (see below).

 Can I register on the day of the tour?